Rules and Regulations

 Art.
 23 Registration

-Athletes wishing to take part in the Sierre-Zinal Race must register on the official website of the said race or of its official timekeeper, the terms of which are disclosed each year by the Organizers.
-In principle, it is not possible to register on the day of the Sierre-Zinal Race, for all categories and for all events of the Sierre-Zinal Race.
+Persons wishing to take part in the Sierre-Zinal Race must register via the official website of the race or of its official timekeeper, in accordance with the procedures communicated each year by the Organizer.
+In principle, no on-site registration shall be possible on the day of the Sierre-Zinal Race, for any category or event of the Sierre-Zinal Race.

-The Organizers reserve the right to change the maximum number of participants from year to year.
+The Organizer reserves the right to modify the maximum number of participants from one year to another.

 Art.
 24 Registration fees

-The entry fee, excluding options (see Art.
-30 Options below), amounts to:
+The entry fees, excluding options (see Art.
+30 Options below), are as follows:

-Registration is personal, strict and final.
-It may not be refunded for any reason whatsoever (see Art.
-33 Registration Fee no-refund policy) and may not be transferred to another person, unless otherwise provided for in these rules (see Art.
+Registration is personal, nominative, binding and final.
+It shall not be subject to any refund for any reason whatsoever (see Art.
+33 Registration Fee no-refund policy) and may not be transferred to another person, unless otherwise expressly provided for in these Rules (in particular Art.
 32 Race Number Transfers).

-The Organizers reserve the right to change the above-mentioned entry fees from year to year.
+The Organizer reserves the right to modify the above-mentioned entry fees from one year to another.

 Art.
 25 Services included in the registration fee

-Registration for the Sierre-Zinal Race and payment of the entry fee (see Art.
-24 Registration fee above) entitles the participant, subject to the Organizers’ decision to the contrary, to:
+Registration for the Sierre-Zinal Race and payment of the entry fee (cf. Art.
+24 Registration fee above) entitle the participant, subject to any contrary decision by the Organizer, to:

-• transport of the participant's personal belongings from Sierre to Zinal (see Art.
+- transport of the participant’s personal belongings from Sierre to Zinal (Art.
 28 Transport of Personal Belongings below);

-• refreshments on the course and at the finish;
+- refreshments along the course and at the finish;

-• a post-race meal in the main tent hall;
+- a post-race meal under the main tent in Zinal;

-• a finisher medal, provided the athlete has completed the entire course within the cut-off times (see Art.
-21 Cut-off Times) and has passed through all the checkpoints and the finish line;
+- receipt of a medal, provided that the participant has completed the entire course in compliance with the cut-off times (cf. Art.
+21 Cut-off Times) and has passed through all checkpoints and the finish line;

-• a shower at the finish in Zinal (seeArt.
+- access to showers at the finish in Zinal (Art.
 29 Showers below);

-• a free bus ride from Zinal to Sierre, upon presentation of their Bib;
+- free return bus transport from Zinal to Sierre upon presentation of the bib;

-• ranking in the Sierre-Zinal Race (in alphabeticcal order for the "Tourist" ccategory).
+- inclusion in the official results of the Sierre-Zinal Race (in alphabetical order for the “Tourist” category).

 Art.
 26 Free Shuttle Buses

-The Organizers provide free shuttles from Sierre "restaurant le Bourgeois" in the city center of Sierre (north of the train station of Sierre) to the start of the adult course on the morning of the race.
-There is no shuttle bus for the junior race Chandolin-Zinal.
+The Organizer provides free shuttle services connecting Restaurant Le Bourgeois, located in the city centre of Sierre, to the start of the adult course on the morning of the race.
+No shuttle service is provided for the Chandolin-Zinal Junior Race.

 Art.
 27 Post Buses from the Val d'Anniviers